cinnes/marvel/README.md

 - `./mvnw test` - test cases

 ## TODO
-- Config environments
 - Ensure swagger output is correct
-- Unit tests
-- Tweak `spring.codec.max-in-memory-size` to a bit more than how much 100 rows of character info is
 - Research agile, scrum, DORA metrics

-## Considerations
-- Constructor injection only using `@RequiredArgsConstructor` and setting dependencies as `private final`.
-Immutability = good.
-- `CharacterRepository` implemented to interact directly with redis in a service like layer.
-Would use something like `@Cacheable` if there were a primary implementation.
--

 ## Future improvements
 - CI/CD